 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 This avocado corn salad recipe combines creamy, juicy, and crunchy produce all in one mouthwatering summer dish.
-I often make it (along with three bean salad) for my kids, who love corn — and are still a bit hesitant with too many greens in salads.
+I often make it (along with three bean salad) for my kids, who love corn including Mexican street corn — and are still a bit hesitant with too many greens in salads.
 Similar to chopped avocado Caprese salad and baby kale avocado salad, this corn tomato avocado salad adds creamy, healthy fats to every bite and makes a perfect pairing for your favorite summer meals.

 This salad is actually surprisingly low in carbs despite the corn in it.
 However, if you don’t eat corn (corn itself is not low carb), you can try tomato cucumber avocado salad instead, which is very similar but without the corn.